hilbert-space/hdf5-sys/README.md

 # hdf5-sys [![Version][version-img]][version-url] [![Status][status-img]][status-url]

 The package provides bindings to [HDF5][1].

-Note that the high-level interface is not compiled since it currently [excludes][2] the ability to make the lower-level interface thread safe.
+Note that the high-level interface is not compiled since it currently [excludes][2] the possibility to make the lower-level interface thread safe.

 ## [Documentation][doc]